pmean/build-website/text/06/RiskFactorsDiagnosticTest.md

 How much you adjust the pre-test probability is tricky, but it should certainly be done.
-This is classic illustration of how we can apply David Sackett\'s admonition to individualize the practice of EBM.
+This is classic illustration of how we can apply David Sackett's admonition to individualize the practice of EBM.

 You could indeed think of the risk factors as diagnostic tests in their own right.
 Some of these ideas are covered in the JAMA Rational Clinical